Jardo72/rdbms-diff/README.md

 ![data-comparison-error-details.png](./images/data-comparison-error-details.png)

+## Limitations of Schema Validation
+While the tool provides useful functionality for comparing both schemas and data across two RDBMS databases, it is important to note that the **schema validation provided is not bulletproof**.
+The following limitations apply:
+1. **Missing validation of PL/SQL functions, procedures and packages.** The current version of the tools does not compare PL/SQL functions, procedures and packages.
+For instance, if some functions and procedures present in the source database are missing in the target database, they are not reported.
+2. **Missing validation of triggers**.
+Similarly to functions and procedures, there is no comparison of triggers.
+If some triggers present in the source database are missing in the target database, they are not reported.

 ## Limitations of Data Validation
 While the tool provides useful functionality for comparing both schemas and data across two RDBMS databases, it is important to note that the **data validation provided is not bulletproof**.
 The following limitations apply:
 1. **Partial Data Type Support.** The current version of the tool supports validation for a subset of commonly used data types.
 However, not all possible data types are supported.
 This means that certain columns may not be validated at all, and discrepancies could go undetected.